N. G. Laskowski

 Before CSULB, I was a Wissenshaftlicher Mitarbeiter at Universität Duisburg-Essen in Germany.
 Before UDE, I earned my PhD in Philosophy at the University of Southern California.
 Before USC, I earned my BA in Philosophy and History at Rutgers University.

 My core work in ethical theory explores how to locate morality in the world as science and experience reveals it to be - naturalistic and secular.
-A central upshot of this work is that misgivings about locating morality in natural reality tend to rest on mistaken views about the nature of moral thought.
+A central upshot of this work is that misgivings about locating morality in natural reality tend to rest on mistaken views about moral thought.

 In social philosophy, I've worked on the metaphysics, ethics, language, and normativity of sexuality and gender.
 Very broadly speaking, I defend the view that your sexual orientation and gender are determined by features "in the head" but are no less normatively significant for it.